terrestris/react-geo-ws/gitbook/map-integration/titlebar.md

 # Titlebar

-* Class representating the titlebar.
+* Class representing the titlebar.
 Usually used in a panel.
   * Text content
   * `tools` prop: Buttons that should be included in toolbar, e.g. close.